Víctor Guzmán (footballer, born 1995): Doping Case

 On 12 December 2019, after much media speculation, Guzmán was announced as Guadalajara's newest signing.
 Right before the season started, a drug test from the previous season surfaced that Guzmán had drugs in his system, and Guadalajara canceled the agreement they had with Pachuca.
 Guzmán claims the tests are false and awaits legal action as a Pachuca player.

 Return to Pachuca

 On 24 August 2020, 10 months since his last match, he returned to the playing field in a league match against Mazatlán, scoring the winning goal from a penalty kick during stoppage time, giving his team a 4–3 victory.

 Successful Transfer to Guadalajara

-On 25 December 2022, 3 years after his original agreement to transfer was cancelled, Guzmán returned to his boyhood club, C.D.
-Guadalajara.
+In December 2022, three years after his original agreement to transfer fell through, Guzmán returned to his boyhood club, Guadalajara.
 He made his debut coming on as a substitute in a 1–0 victory over Monterrey.
 On his first match as starter against Toluca, he appeared as a captain in a 2–1 loss.
-In his first season with Guadalajara in the Clausura 2023, he was the club's top scorer with 8 goals and helped them reach their first league final since the Clausura 2017.
-They would end up losing the final 3-2 on aggregate to Tigres UANL, the same club they had beat in the Clausura 2017 final.
+In the Clausura 2023, he was the club's top scorer with eight goals.
+In June 2025, he rejoined Pachuca on a one-year loan.

+Late career

+On 1 July, 2026, Guzmán joined Toluca on a free transfer.